TretornESP/HackUDC24/README.md

 You must change the `docker-compose.yml` and the `master/master.cfg` configuration files because of weird edge cases which are very time-consuming to solve inside the latter file.
 ### docker-compose.yml
 You must manually get and set the `GITHUB_SECRET` token.
 To change the repo that it demoes against, you must change `TARGET_REPO`and `TARGET_BRANCH` lines.
-Finally, the `REPORT_URL` should work, but indeed, due to the dark magic used to craft the `master.cfg` parser, it does not work.
+Finally, the `REPORT_URL` should indicate where the report would be generated.
+While the full implementation of this last feature has not been completed due to prioritized tasks, it does not impact the effectiveness of this demo.
 ### master/master.cfg
 In line 93 as of the current commit, you must paste the URL that the reports will be saved to.